-Santorini Apartments is a residential property comprising 226 suites in two six-storey buildings with a separate five-storey parking garage that has covered walkways to each building.
+Santorini Apartments is a residential community comprising 226 suites in two six-storey buildings, situated on 3.3 acres with a separate 5-storey parking garage that contains 393 parking spaces and has covered walkways to each building.
 The buildings are located in Renaissance Commons, the premier mixed-use planned urban development in Boynton Beach, Florida.
-Santorini Apartments was built in 2007 and retrofitted in 2015.
+Santorini Apartments was built in 2018.
 The property is within 15 minutes of Palm Beach's two major employment centers - downtown West Palm Beach and Boca Raton.